menu

 Living in Rensselaer

 Rensselaer is a somewhat small city located in the state of New York.
-With a population of 9,248 people and seven constituent neighborhoods, Rensselaer is the 198th largest community in New York.
-Rensselaer has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 9,248 people and seven associated neighborhoods, Rensselaer is the 198th largest community in New York.
+Rensselaer has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-The per capita income in Rensselaer in 2018 was $39,895, which is upper middle income relative to New York and the nation.
-This equates to an annual income of $159,580 for a family of four.
+The per capita income in Rensselaer in 2018 was $38,033, which is middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $152,132 for a family of four.
 However, Rensselaer contains both very wealthy and poor people as well.

 Rensselaer is a very ethnically-diverse city.
 The people who call Rensselaer home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rensselaer residents report their race to be White, followed by Asian.
-Important ancestries of people in Rensselaer include Irish, Italian, German, English, and Polish.
+The greatest number of Rensselaer residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Rensselaer include Irish, Italian, German, English, and French.

 The most common language spoken in Rensselaer is English.
 Other important languages spoken here include Polish and Spanish.